 Generic Name: mupirocin topical

-Note: This page contains information about the side effects of mupirocin topical.
-Some of the dosage forms included on this document may not apply to the brand name Bactroban.
+Note: This document contains side effect information about mupirocin topical.
+Some of the dosage forms listed on this page may not apply to the brand name Bactroban.

 For the Consumer